Skip to Content

 The best part is that the Mantas stick around all year long!

-Orpheus Island Hike and Viewpoint
+2. Orpheus Island Hike and Viewpoint

 A great short walk up to a viewpoint on the Northern end of Orpheus Island can be found at the beach near Pioneer Bay.

 For sailors, this is the beach where you'll most likely be anchored.
-However, if you're visiting the island on a day-trip or staying at the resort, you'll need to kayak or get a dinghy over to the beach.
+However, if you're visiting the island on a day trip or staying at the resort, you'll need to kayak or get a dinghy over to the beach.

-From here, you can find the start of the track just past the old national park seating area.
+From here, you can find the start of the track just past the old National Park seating area.
 After a short 10-minute walk, you'll see the remains of the first British settlement.
 You can keep walking up the thick, rainforest-like terrain until you reach a clearing with long thick grass.

 Avoid any Brown Snakes, pushing up the hill to find the viewpoint rock which overlooks both sides of the island.
 Make sure you remember look down for incredible views of the reef below, where you'll often find Manta rays and turtles swimming in crystal, turquoise water.

-Everyone loves a yak, especially over calm, fringing reef!
+Everyone loves a yak, especially over the calm, fringing reef!
 You can hire kayaks from the resort, and paddle around the inner bays, often spotting manta rays and turtles.

-Check out the Famous Research Center
+4. Check out the Orpheus Island Research Center

 Between Pioneer Bay and Orpheus Island Resort, you'll find a settlement dedicated to marine research.
 There are buoys marking the research zone, and you should avoid kayaking or boating in this area.

 However, the southern headland point is one of the best Orpheus Island snorkeling locations, where you can snorkel in the shallow fringing reef.
-Here, the research center has helped to replant coral which has been damaged by bleaching and is in excellent shape.
+Here, the research center has helped to replant coral that has been damaged by bleaching and is in excellent shape.

 While I was snorkeling at the point, I saw a huge humpback whale which entered the bay and cruised almost all the way into the Research center!
 This was by far my favourite Orpheus Island snorkeling experience.

-Take a Day Trip to Hinchinbrook Island
+5. Take a Day Trip to Hinchinbrook Island

 If you're staying no the island, then why not take a day trip to one of Australia's last wildernesses; Hinchinbrook Island.